 Customer health score allows you to understand which customers are likely to churn.
 Equipped with this information, your account managers and customer service teams can take action before that happens.

-Note that not all Health Scores are of equal importance and weight.
-This is something you should consider when calculating the Global Health Score.
+☝ Note that not all health scores are of equal importance and weight.
+This is something you should consider when calculating the global health score.

 The first contact resolution rate (FCR) is an essential metric for the number of customer issues resolved during the first interaction with the support team.